 In many homes, the router is the gateway to the wide and wild world of the internet.
 It’s that little gadget you connect your devices to for internet access.
-It is an essential component in our internet-connected households and businesses.
+It’s an essential component in our internet-connected households and businesses.

-But much like our computers and other smart appliances, your humble router is vulnerable to security threats, attacks and vulnerabilities too.
+But much like our computers and other smart appliances, your humble router is vulnerable to security threats, attacks and vulnerabilities.

-Worst of all, attackers can exploit the vulnerabilities to gain authentication on the routers and execute root access commands for creations of persistent backdoor access that are not detectable on the router’s management interface.
+Worst of all, attackers can exploit the vulnerabilities to gain authentication on the routers and execute root access commands for the creations of persistent backdoor access undetectable on the router’s management interface.

-IOActive informed Linksys about the vulnerabilities in January and in line with responsible disclosure, warned the company that it will reveal the security flaws publicly after three months.
+IOActive informed Linksys about the vulnerabilities in January and, in line with responsible disclosure, warned the company it will reveal the security flaws publicly after three months.